-Furthermore, our rationale for conducting clinical trials of etokimab in multiple indications is that we believe etokimab's mechanism of action, the inhibition of IL-33, has the potential be effective for treatment of a range of atopic inflammatory disorders.
-However, in light of the recently announced topline data from our ATLAS trial of etokimab in atopic dermatitis and our recently announced interim analysis from our ECLIPSE trial of etokimab in CRSwNP, it is possible that our assumptions regarding the effectiveness of etokimab's mechanism of action may be incorrect, and that etokimab may be ineffective in certain inflammatory disorders or may be ineffective in treating inflammatory disorders generally.
-If this were the case, then the complete results from our ongoing Phase 2 clinical trial of etokimab in CRSwNP, and results from any other clinical trials of etokimab that we conduct, are less likely to be positive.
+Furthermore, our rationale for conducting clinical trials of imsidolimab in multiple indications is that we believe imsidolimab's mechanism of action, the inhibition of IL-36R, has the potential be effective for treatment of a range of dermatological inflammatory diseases.
+However, it is possible that our assumptions regarding the effectiveness of imsidolimab's mechanism of action may be incorrect and that imsidolimab may be ineffective in certain dermatological inflammatory diseases or in treating inflammatory disorders generally.
+If this were the case, then the results from any clinical trials of imsidolimab that we conduct are less likely to be positive.
+For example, top-line data from our POPLAR clinical trial of imsidolimab in PPP failed to meet the primary endpoint of the clinical trial of least-squares mean difference PPPASI improvement at week 16 (Day 113) and we do not currently plan to conduct further development of imsidolimab in PPP.

-If our later clinical trials of etokimab or imsidolimab are unsuccessful, whether for one of the reasons mentioned above or otherwise, etokimab or imsidolimab may be delayed in development or fail entirely, which would have a material adverse impact on our business.
+If our other ongoing or future clinical trials of imsidolimab are unsuccessful, whether for one of the reasons mentioned above or otherwise, imsidolimab may be delayed in development or fail entirely, which would have a material adverse impact on our business.